-If you've been an investor for any length of time, you know that many events can cause a stock to drop: bad earnings, analyst downgrades, interest rate rumors, short-sellers -- the list goes on and on.
+If you've been an investor for any length of time, you know how many events can cause a stock to drop: Bad earnings, analyst downgrades, interest rate rumors, short sellers -- the list goes on and on.
 But here's an event you may not have pegged as a cause for your stock's recent slide: Your CEO just bought a palatial new estate.

-Alas, according to recent research by professors Crocker Liu and David Yermack, "Future company performance deteriorates when CEOs acquire extremely large or costly mansions and estates."
+Alas, according to recent research by Professors Crocker Liu and David Yermack, "Future company performance deteriorates when CEOs acquire extremely large or costly mansions and estates."
 Why?
-Because it signals entrenchment -- a fat cat ready to rest on his laurels.
+Because it signals entrenchment -- fat cats ready to rest on their laurels.

 Not that there's anything wrong with that

-That said, I fully expect the leaders of each of these companies to someday move on, and when that happens, the entrepreneurial spirit that has spurred these mammoth gains will be gone as well.
+Still, I fully expect the leaders of each of these companies to someday move on.
+When that happens, the entrepreneurial spirit that has spurred each company will depart as well.

 What happens when zealots move on

-But look at what's happened since Gates stepped down as CEO in 2000 and Dell in 2004.
-The stocks have stagnated.
+But look at what's happened since Gates stepped down as CEO in 2000, and Dell in 2004: Both stocks have stagnated.

-While Dell recently stepped back into the CEO role for his company, Gates announced that he will be stepping down entirely from a full-time role at Microsoft to focus on his work at the Bill & Melinda Gates Foundation.
-This, of course, is wonderful news for Gates, his wife, the foundation, and the people the foundation will help -- but not so much for Microsoft shareholders.
+While Dell recently stepped back into the CEO role of his company, Gates announced that he is stepping down entirely from a full-time role at Microsoft to focus on his work at the Bill & Melinda Gates Foundation.
+This is wonderful news for Gates, his wife, the foundation, and the people the foundation will help -- but not so much for Microsoft shareholders.

 The Foolish bottom line

-Engaged and entrepreneurial CEOs are among the best friends that the individual investor has in the marketplace.
-Of course, home purchases or new endeavors aren't the only indicators of a CEO who is no longer fully focused -- and that's why you need to keep tabs on the leadership of your companies as closely as you do the financials.
+Engaged and entrepreneurial CEOs are among an individual investor's best friends in the marketplace.
+Of course, swanky home purchases or new endeavors aren't the only indicators of a CEO who is no longer fully focused.
+That's why you need to watch the leadership of your companies as closely as you do the financials.

 At our Motley Fool Hidden Gems small-cap investing service, we believe that the leadership effect is even more amplified when it comes to small companies.
 And when you combine great leadership with a wide market opportunity, you have the opportunity for huge returns.

-These are precisely the situations we seek out at Hidden Gems, and the strategy has helped us beat the market since 2003.
+These are precisely the situations we seek out at Hidden Gems.
 If you'd like to see the stocks we're recommending today, click here to join Hidden Gems free for 30 days.
 There is no obligation to subscribe.

-This article was first published April 17, 2007.
+This article was first published on April 17, 2007.
 It has been updated.

-Tim Hanson owns shares of AOB and Berkshire Hathaway.
-AOB is a Motley Fool Hidden Gems recommendation.
+Tim Hanson owns shares of Berkshire Hathaway.
+The Motley Fool owns shares of Berkshire and Morningstar.
 Dell, Microsoft, and Berkshire Hathaway are Motley Fool Inside Value recommendations.
-Berkshire Hathaway is also a Stock Advisor pick, as is VASCO Data Security.
-The Motley Fool owns shares of Berkshire Hathaway and AOB.
+Morningstar and Berkshire are Stock Advisor picks.
+Google is a Rule Breakers selection.
 The Fool's disclosure policy is the one who wants to be with you.
-Deep inside, it hopes you feel it, too.
+Deep inside, it hopes you feel it too.